elyra-ai/elyra/docs/source/user_guide/pipelines.md

    **Environment Variables**
    - Optional.
 A list of environment variables to be set inside in the container.
 Specify one variable/value pair per line, separated by `=`.
+   - A set of default environment variables can also be set in the pipeline properties tab.
+If any default environment variables are set, the **Environment Variables** property in the node properties tab will include these variables and their values with a note that each is a pipeline default.
+Pipeline default environment variables are not editable from the node properties tab.
+Individual nodes can override a pipeline default value for a given variable by re-defining the variable/value pair in its own node properties.
    - Example: `TOKEN=value`

    **Output Files**